BackyardADU

 The Scorecard predicts whether a city has built the off-ramp.
 It does not predict whether anyone is on the highway.

-Of the 469 California cities for which the Big West Coast Dataset records ADU permit activity, 137 cities — almost one in three — permitted fewer than ten ADUs across the entire 2013–2022 window.
-Thirty-nine cities permitted exactly zero.
-Two hundred and fifty-three cities (54 percent of the sample) permitted fewer than fifty.
+Of the 471 California cities in our merged dataset, 86 cities — almost one in five — permitted fewer than ten ADUs across the entire 2013–2024 window.
+21 cities permitted exactly zero.
+183 cities (39 percent of the sample) permitted fewer than fifty over twelve years.

-Three hypotheses explain the long tail.
+Three hypotheses still explain the long tail.
 First, housing-stock incompatibility: many small Central Valley and Inland Empire cities have older housing without garages or basements suitable for conversion, and lot sizes that make detached new-build economically marginal at construction costs of $300+ per square foot.
 Second, demographic mismatch: ADUs are disproportionately built by homeowners aged 55–75 who want a rental income stream or housing for a family member.
-Cities with younger or more transient populations show lower adoption regardless of ordinance quality.
 Third, post-preemption knowledge gaps: many small-city homeowners simply do not know that state law has overridden their city's restrictive 2015-era ADU ordinance, and city planning departments — particularly those that opposed the preemption legislatively — have little incentive to publicise the new rules.

 The third explanation is the only one a state housing policy can address.
-The 2024 California ADU Handbook update from HCD attempts to do exactly this; whether the next dataset (2023–2025 permits, expected 2026 from HCD) shows narrowing or widening of the long tail will be the leading indicator of whether ADUs become a statewide tool or remain an LA-plus-coastal-metros phenomenon.
+HCD's expanded technical-assistance program (launched 2023) and the AB 1332 pre-approved-plan framework (2025) both aim at it.
+Whether the 2025–2026 cohort of permits shows the long tail finally activating will be the leading indicator of whether ADUs become a statewide tool or remain an LA-plus-coastal-metros phenomenon.

 What this means for 2026 and beyond

 What the next dataset will not show, but that homeowners should watch, is the ratio of detached new-builds to garage conversions.
-The economics of the two are radically different — a $400/sqft detached new-build at 750 sqft is a $300,000 capital project; a $200/sqft garage conversion at 400 sqft is $80,000.
+The economics differ radically — a $300/sqft detached new-build at 750 sqft is a $225,000 capital project; a $150/sqft garage conversion at 400 sqft is $60,000.
 As construction costs continue to outpace wage growth, the conversion share will likely rise, and the absolute permit count may grow more slowly than the project-count would otherwise predict.
+HCD's APR data captures both as "ADU" — the granular split has to come from individual city permit records.

 Methodology and caveats